Man at desk using notes to plan website content

 Great content is great SEO

-High quality content is not just for people.
+High-quality content is not just for people.
 It has to cater to Google and its frequently changing algorithms.
 Your content is what really determines your success or failure in organic search.
-Meta tags, semantic mark up and other tactics exist to draw attention to your content.
+Meta tags, semantic markup, and other tactics are used to draw attention to your content.

 Why is content an afterthought?

 Website content is difficult, messy and complex to create.
-It is without doubt the most challenging part of any website project.
+It is, without a doubt, the most challenging part of any website project.

 Generally, as a web project’s launch deadline approaches (and often passes) marketing managers and site owners scramble to cobble together words and shoehorn them into a website layout designed for good looks.